scottsullivan/pIOIO_blink/README.md

   * <a href="https://www.sparkfun.com/products/9594">LED - Basic Yellow 5mm</a> from Sparkfun

 ### LED wiring
+The wiring for this project is extremely simple, only two connections are needed!
   * Connect the shorter lead (negative, cathode) of the LED to ground (GND) on the IOIO board
   * Connect the longer lead (positive, anode) of the LED to the #1 pin on the IOIO board